8 Traits Babies Inherit From Their Father

 Male Domination is Not New to Nature

 Let’s first take a look at biology and how nature plays out without human interference.While you are correct in thinking, “Don’t we get 50/50 from each parent?!,” the way these genes actually show up is a bit unfairly swayed!
 That’s right, you are 60% more likely to have traits that are “active” from your dad simply because nature has a natural preference to express those genes.
 So many lightbulbs are going off, huh?
 I know.
+That's what it means to have strong genes.

 This is due to complex epigenetics, or the way your DNA is expressed.
 Epigenetics plays a role, of course, in your eye color and the way you look physically, but it also impacts your health and wellness.
 You can think of it like this: think about the trait of a severe health condition, if you inherit it from your mom, it’s likely to show up in a less severe version that it would if you had inherited it from your dad.
 So there you have it, it does depend on which side of the family you inherit good and “bad” traits!